-- Beca dismisses film endings as predictable, specifically the reveal that Darth Vader is Luke's father in Empire Strikes Back on the grounds that "Vader" means father in German — but it doesn't.
-This shows us a certain amount of know-it-all-ism found in many college students.
+Beca dismisses film endings as predictable, specifically the reveal that Darth Vader is Luke's father in Empire Strikes Back on the grounds that "Vader" means father in German — but it doesn't.
+In fact, the character of Darth Vader predated the idea of Vader being Luke's father when Star Wars was originally conceived, so at best she is Right for the Wrong Reasons.
+It's an annoying inaccuracy, but this also shows us a certain amount of know-it-all-ism found in many college students.

-- The reason Thumper hits on Fat Amy?
+The reason Bumper hits on Fat Amy?
 He knows about the "no Trebles" rule and is trying to sabotage them.

 In the sequel both Jessica and Ashley, dismissed yet again, say that they're Jessica.
 It's a hilarious line.
 However, there's Fridge Brilliance of it being one of either A. They have genuinely forgotten, too.
 Unlikely, but possible given that they're just Those Two Guys.
 B. Ashley knows that nobody actually knows or cares and because the pair are always referred to as "Jessica and Ashley", she'd at least like to come first.
 More likely, and pretty funny in itself.